-Airport engineers, maintenance workers, operations personnel and consultants teamed up with Interwest Construction, Inc. to create a new surface along the runway’s centerline.
+Airport engineers, maintenance workers, operations personnel and consultants teamed up with Interwest Construction, Inc. and its subcontractor Lakeside Industries, Inc. to create a new surface along the runway’s centerline.
 The plan was developed with input from the Boeing Co.

 “I am proud of what the team accomplished,” Paine Field Airport Director Arif Ghouse said.
 “They understood what was at stake and rose to the challenge.”

 The work involved removing asphalt and repaving an area 8,000 feet long by 65 feet wide.